vldr/Cyth/README.md

 You can now run the above code and you should see `Hi everyone!` appear in your terminal.

-This concludes this guide.
+This concludes the guide.
 This is only a handful of the interesting things possible with Cyth that can be mentioned.

-If you are stuck on something or you have found a mistake, please feel free to [contribute](#contributing) changes.
+For more reference material, have a look at the [examples](#examples) section where Cyth is embedded inside a Rust and C application.